-MAJORITY VOTING POLICY WITH RESPECT TO THE ELECTION OF DIRECTORS such election and withheld, the nominee would, as a result, submit his/her resignation promptly after the meeting, for the CGNC's consideration.
+MAJORITY VOTING POLICY WITH RESPECT TO THE ELECTION OF DIRECTORS

+Bombardier has a majority voting policy with respect to the election of its directors.
+It stipulates that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of the votes cast in favour of such election and withheld, the nominee would, as a result, submit his/her resignation promptly after the meeting, for the CGNC's consideration.
 The CGNC would then make a recommendation to the Board of Directors after reviewing the matter, and the Board of Directors' decision to accept or reject the resignation offer would be disclosed to the public through a press release.
 The nominee would not participate in any committee or Board of Directors deliberations on the resignation offer.
 The policy would not however apply in circumstances involving contested director elections.